Related Policies and Additional References:

 The following types of purchases have some additional requirements as described:

-- ARAMARK – Catering purchases from ARAMARK require a purchase order.
+- ARAMARK – Catering purchases from ARAMARK $1,000 and over require a purchase order.
+Purchases under $1,000 can be made with University credit card.
 Contact an ARAMARK representative or Accounts Payable for more information.

-- Awards/Prizes and Gifts – Expenditures for awards/prizes and gifts to staff and students are covered in Policy for Awards/Prizes and Gifts.
-Purchases of awards/prizes and gifts require prior approval from area Vice President.
+- Awards/Prizes & Gifts – Expenditures for awards/prizes & gifts to staff and students are covered in Policy for Awards/Prizes and Gifts.
+Purchases of awards/prizes & gifts require prior approval from area Vice President.

 - Branding – Purchases of T-shirts and other items that have St. Mary’s brand/logo on them must be from a vendor licensed with St. Mary’s.
 The link to this vendor list is located on Gateway under the Finance section.